Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “Oh,” Tyla was silent for a moment.
 “I’m sorry to hear that.
 What happened, if you don’t mind me asking?”

 “Some respiratory disease.
 He was eight.
 I was ten.
 We both caught it.
 I got better and he didn’t.
 I still have scarring in my lungs, though.
-Get out of breath quicker than I should and I’m always getting coughs.”
+Get out of breath quicker than I should and I’m always getting chest infections.”

 “Do you miss him?”

-“Yeah,” Malyn admitted.
+“Yeah,” Malyn admitted, the word catching in his throat.
 “It’s weird.
 Where I was from, death felt like something you had to be a little bit okay with.
 You had to carry on even when people died much, much too young, because it happened constantly.
 But then I came here, and things were different, and it took me so long to realise that I was actually a little fucked up by the whole thing and that was why I got so anxious whenever anyone got so much as a cold even once I knew that young, healthy people here don’t usually drop dead from whatever bug winter brought their way.”

 “I can’t imagine.
 Truly, I can’t.
 We don’t get sick, at least not from communicable diseases.
 It must be terrifying to be a child and know that’s a battle your little body will have to face, and that it might not win.
 That a younger sibling will be fighting the same fight and you can’t help.”